Frequently Asked Questions

 Who do I contact regarding TEIR II Reporting and the Community Right to Know Act?

 EMA works with private/ public facilities that contain hazardous materials.
 Please contact us if you have questions or visit https://hls.wyo.gov/programs/serc/tier-ii to learn more about TEIR II reporting.

 I have storm damage from severe or winter weather, who should I contact?

 If your property has sustained damage or loss, please remember it is your responsibility to contact your home owners insurance to file a claim.
-The County encourages residents and businesses to report damages by using storm damage reporting form found at:https://docs.google.com/forms/d/1qDceIsLU8n2RZoqXemKsQlR52VMsS_QohNC3U0xC5_s/edit or call (307) 721-1815 .
+The County encourages residents and businesses to report damages to EMA at firstname.lastname@example.org or call (307) 721-1815 .

 By reporting your damages, please be aware that the County is not responsible for repairing or mitigating damages.
 The purpose of this reporting system is to enable the County to collect data in order to possibly become eligible for state and federal disaster assistance.
 The County will only be eligible if the disaster declaration threshold is met.

 Is Emergency Management required for each Wyoming County?